 */

-This example creates a one-based array.
+example creates a one-based array.
+One-based index

 $firstquarter = array(1 => 'January', 'February', 'March');